 The second you wake up, you check Facebook to read the latest news.
 Or maybe you turn on your TV for your favorite morning show.
 You might hear people call the communications major a useless degree, but the world wouldn’t survive without it.
 We use communication for everything—talking to friends, learning about the world and even passing laws.
 So studying the communications major basically makes you an expert in a bit of everything, especially as the world becomes more technological and media-oriented.
 Colleges need to stay on the edge of their seats to keep up with the ever-growing communication field.
-These 10 schools do just that, producing alumni at the top of their fields, offering diverse concentrations and providing extracurricular opportunities on and off-campus.
+These 10 schools do just that, producing alumni at the top of their fields, offering diverse areas of study and providing extracurricular opportunities on and off-campus.

 10. Boston College

 The colonials needed to communicate to make history in Boston centuries ago.
 Now, students go to BC to become experts in modern communication.
 “The [BC communication courses] are super applicable to life because most of them are about modern media.
 They definitely like to challenge you, but also give you a lot of flexibility on how to approach the major and what to focus on,” said sophomore Sophie Grossbaum.
 Fifty years ago, the communication department staffed three full-time faculty members.
 Today, it boasts 14 full-time faculty and over 900 communication major students.
 And this communication explodes with opportunity.
 BC’s Honors Program lets comms students conduct research under an advisor.
-Every communications major gets to take advantage of the department’s internship and networking help.
+Every communications degree gets to take advantage of the department’s internship and networking help.
 They get to work it into their schedule, too—students can take one-credit internships that count as a pass/fail course to explore different career paths in the communications industry.
 Recent internship placements include Hill Holiday, Boston Globe, Gucci Marketing Department and ESPN.

 9. New York University